lineality/dungeon_of_notebooks_coding_study_tools/Under_The_Hood/README.md

 # Basic Design: Objects and Resonance

 Every 'object' in the world of Dungeon of Notebooks (DoN) a similar kind of object.
-This elusively simple statement, oddly, applies to both the story-level colloquial term 'object' (or whatever synonym) referring to inventory items such as hammers, bags, shields, shirts, and socks, and to living creatures in rooms which are also objects in rooms, and to player-characters who are also objects in rooms., and this applies to rooms which are objects in the larger dungeon.
-All of these 'objects' (in non-technical language) are also "objects" in the technical language of object oriented programming: all objects are instances of the class "DoN_Object."
+This elusively simple statement, oddly, applies to both the story-level colloquial term 'object' (or whatever synonym) referring to inventory items such as hammers, bags, shields, shirts, and socks, and to living creatures in rooms which are also objects in rooms, and to player-characters who are also objects in rooms, and this applies to rooms which are objects in the larger dungeon.
+All of these 'objects' (so-called in non-technical language) are also "objects" in the technical language of object oriented programming: all objects are instances of the class "DoN_Object."

+Another way of looking at this from a story angle is that everything in this magical world is an enchantment with the same basic properties (or "attributes" in technical computer-speak):
+- it has a basic element of its own (fire, water, ice, etc.)
+- it follows the same rules for interacting with other elemental-enchantments.
+- it is somewhere, and can move somewhere else (in a room, in a backpack, etc.)
+- it can have another item located in it (in a room, in a backpack, etc.) etc.